BorelEnzo/PoisonPrince/README.md

 Renames a file/folder\
 Usage: `mv <name> <newname>`

-Quotes can be used, but once again, not sure that they are properly handler.
+Quotes can be used, but once again, not sure that they are properly handled.
 And who the hell uses blank spaces in file names ?!

 ### `phpinfo`